Agents cross boundaries.

 Complementary by design

-The evidence layer
+The records layer

 Essential debugging and operational visibility within your system